tmilev/calculator/README.md

 1. **OS**.
 For now, we support Linux only.
 Windows and Mac OS support could be added in the future (depending on resources).
 We have explicit support for:
 - Ubuntu   (should work on all systems using the apt-get package manager);
 - CentOS   (should work on all systems using the yum package manager).
-We will add your Linux flavor upon request.
-We may need your help for the commands needed by your package manager.
+- We will add your Linux flavor upon request.
+We may need your help with your package manager.
 2. **subversion/git**. needed to download the source.
 3. **sudo**.
 The initial calculator setup uses the sudo command, make sure that is installed on your system (should be there out of the box on most machines).
 4. [Optional] **mysql development libraries**.
-If you don't have these libraries, the calculator will attempt to install them on first run.
+If you don't have these, the calculator will attempt to install them on first run.
 5. [Optional] **openssl development libraries**.
-If you don't have these libraries, the calculator will attempt to install them on first run.
+If you don't have these, the calculator will attempt to install them on first run.

 ## Authors
 The following people have contributed code directly:
-**Todor Milev** (project mastermind)
+- **Todor Milev** (project mastermind)
-**Thomas-Folz Donahue**
+- **Thomas-Folz Donahue**

 ## License
 This project is licensed under the LGPL license (see the license file in the source code.